-Tecolote Farm CSA is the longest-running in Texas, and was first certified organic in 1994.
+Tecolote Farm operates the longest-running CSA in Texas, and was first certified organic in 1994.
 We started with 16 CSA customers, and have since provided countless Central Texans with fresh, delicious vegetables – many rare, heirloom varieties not often seen in stores.
 Before farming near Austin, we had the pleasure of farming in the beautiful Matanuska-Susitna Valley of Alaska (long summer days! deep glacial soil!) and in central coastal California.

 We grow over 150 vegetables on our organic farm near Webberville, 13 miles east of the capital.
 We start all of our own vegetables, including heirlooms and heritage breeds, and everything we sell is grown and harvested here, at Tecolote Farm.
 We systematically follow the highest possible standard of quality and freshness.
 Produce is available via our CSA to subscribers in the spring/summer, and from late March to early November at the downtown Austin Farmers’ Market, the Cedar Park Farmers Market or the Sunset Valley Farmers’ Market.
 Thanks again for your interest in local, fresh & healthy (the secret’s out: it tastes so much better!)